sillevl/lorawan-shield-example/README.md

 #### Default pinmap

-This example uses the followin pinmapping by default:
+This example uses the following pinmapping by default:

 Signal | Default pin
 --- | ---
 MISO | D11
-MISO | D12
+MOSI | D12
 CLK | D13
 NSS | A0
 RESET | A1
 DIO 0 | D2
 DIO 1 | D3

 You are able to adjust this pinmapping in the `src/settings.h` file.
 Don't forget to adjust the DIP switches accordingly.